albanieto/aDNA-analysis/README.md

 ``` bash
 freebayes -f your_ref_genome.fa -r chromosome your.bam > output_name_you_want.vcf
 ```
 For more variant calling options it is recommended to consult the freebayes manual (--help).
 In the proposed script *aDNAprep.sh* only chromosome 1 is analyzed.
-It is important that when referencing the chromosome, it has the same annotation as the reference .fa which, in turn, must have the same annotation as the. bam
+It is important that when referencing the chromosome, it is compulsory it has the same annotation as the reference .fa which, in turn, must have the same annotation as the .bam.
+Check that as above.
 #### 3. Imputation
 ``` bash
 beagle gp = true impute = true gt = your.vcf ref = chromosome_ref_from_beagle.vcf.gz map = your_chr_geneticmap_from_beagle.map out = name_and_path_you_want